Worms – Diagnosis, Symptoms and Treatment

 Pinworm infection with Enterobius vermicularis is typically diagnosed with the "scotch tape test" in which tape is placed on the anal mucosa.
 The eggs of the pinworm typically adhere to the tape, allowing for a visual diagnosis.
 These worms are not usually detected on stool microscopy for ova and parasites.

-Less commonly, intestinal parasites require upper endoscopy or surgical abdominal exploration to confirm the diagnosis and treat infection.
+Less commonly, intestinal parasites require upper endoscopy or abdominal surgical exploration to confirm the diagnosis and treat an infection.

 Intestinal Worms Treatment and Medication